 - the physical, intellectual and emotional maturity to handle the rigorous program at Columbia

-- the full endorsement of their secondary/high schools.
+- the graduation requirements of their secondary/high schools.

 Does Columbia have a waitlist?